deislabs/bindle/docs/signing-spec.md

 ## Signing on the Invoice

 Signatures are included in the `invoice.toml` for a Bindle.
+Signing an invoice is an append-only operation.
+Once a signature has been added, that signature MUST NOT be modified and MUST NOT be deleted.
+This specification provides a number of caveats for handling key rotation.
+Key rotation does not warrant or allow modifying signatures.

 The signature does not need to sign the entire content of the invoice.
 Rather, it needs to sign particular relationships.